Okay, summer break is over and it’s time to go back to work. And we’re going back to a fast-changing European business

-Europe’s tech ecosystem is growing, and by extension, so are the number of startup and tech events.
-The center of the digital universe used to be London, which still produces far more innovative new companies than any other city with the possible exception of Tel Aviv.
-But with Brexit, there are emerging contenders for Europe’s tech crown now from Lisbon to Lviv.
+The center of the digital universe used to be London still produces far more innovative new companies than any other city with the possible exception of Tel Aviv.
+But with Brexit looming, there are emerging contenders for Europe’s tech crown now from Lisbon to Lviv.

 At first, Europe imitated Silicon Valley and its tech meetups and hackathons.
 Now, we’re going our own way, pushing hard into deep tech such as artificial intelligence and machine learning.

 As stated back in 2017, the question we always hear – as events multiply and corporations catch startup fever – is, “Are these things worth the time and money?”
 The answer is, “Sometimes.
 That’s your call.”

 It’s easy to make fun of some of the more pompous and pointless events.
-But we’ve been to multiple events since 2016 including the CERN Hackathon in Eindhoven and PortXL in Rotterdam and they were amazing, with levels of sophistication missing in a lot of innovation centers, even in the U.S. Three HighTechXL teams just returned from Hello Tomorrow in Paris pumped more about the potential investors and fellow entrepreneurs they met than the speakers themselves, but rated the event a huge success.
+But we’ve been to multiple events since 2016 including the Global Entrepreneurship Summit, CERN Hackathon in Eindhoven and PortXL in Rotterdam and they were amazing, with levels of sophistication missing in a lot of innovation centers, even in the U.S. HighTechXL teams just returned (as winners) from Get in the Ring in Berlin pumped and inspired.

 Feel free to send us your events at: terry@dispatcheseurope.
 And thanks to all of you who have sent/suggested events.